 Infused with botanical extracts to make pores smaller and vacuum out impurities.
 Tea tree oil helps rid the skin of bacteria.
 Controls excess oil while clearing blackheads and whiteheads.
 Leaves skin squeaky clean.

-May be too harsh for those with dry skin.
+May be too harsh for those with sensitive skin.

-When you have oily skin, it usually means dealing with breakouts on a pretty regular basis.
-But it can also leave you with enlarged pores because the excess oil collects inside them, along with dirt and other debris, and makes your skin look textured and rough.
+Having oily skin usually means dealing with breakouts on a pretty regular basis.
+These breakouts can also leave you with enlarged pores because the excess oil collects inside them, along with dirt and other debris, and makes your skin look textured and rough.
 If you want to keep acne at bay and achieve a smoother appearance for your skin, a deep pore cleanser can do wonders.

-But that’s only if you choose the right cleanser.
+However, a deep pore cleanser works best if you choose the right one for you.
 To make sure that your skin is as clean and clear as possible, you have to select the best formula for your skin concerns.
-With so many deep pore cleansers on the market, it’s easy to get overwhelmed.

 Deep pore cleansers can work in several different ways.
 Some formulas contain ingredients that absorb excess oil to keep your pores clear.
 Other formulas dissolve the oil, dirt, and other debris that’s already in your pores to clean them out.
 Another type of deep pore cleanser actually contains exfoliating ingredients that penetrate the pores to remove any dirt, oil, and dead skin cells that may be trapped.